albertoboccolini/linear-regression-raw/README.md

 # Linear Regression Raw

-This is a simple linear regression algorithm in C used to predict students `total_study_time` based on `total_units` trained on [student-engagement-and-performance dataset](https://huggingface.co/datasets/vunderkind/student-engagement-and-performance).
+This is a simple linear regression algorithm in C used to predict students `final_exam_score` based on `quizzes_score_percentage` trained on [student-engagement-and-performance dataset](https://huggingface.co/datasets/vunderkind/student-engagement-and-performance).

 ## Getting started